jiddon/resume/jpi_cv.md

 :   **Applied Physicist (Staff)**\
     *CERN, Geneva, CH*

-    - Applied Physicist responsible for the verification, validation and integration of the outer barrel of ATLAS ITk Pixel, the largest silicon tracking system ever designed.
+    - Applied Physicist responsible for the verification, validation and integration of the outer barrel of ATLAS ITk Pixel, a project involving 50 institutions worldwide.
-    - Designing system architecture, V&V requirements and strategy.
+    - Designing system architecture, V&V requirements and strategy for the 5 billion channel silicon tracker.

 Jul 2022 – Feb 2025